XZ3R5T/Active-Directory-Cheatsheet/README.md

 The author(s) is/are not responsible for any misuse of this content.

 ### Assume Variables
-Lets assume that the Domain Controller IP is `10.10.10.1/24` and we managed to capture one of the domain users from LLMNR poisoning is `fcastle`
+Let's assume that the Domain Controller IP is `10.10.10.1/24` and we managed to capture one of the domain users from LLMNR poisoning is `fcastle`

 ## Table of Contents
 1. [Reconnaissance](#reconnaissance)